 The BKIND vegan shampoo bar for all hair will make a great addition to your hair care routine.
 Made with Ginkgo Biloba which promotes hair growth, plus chia seeds that will give you stronger tresses and topped off with oats for a little damage control.

 BKIND's bars are made thoughtfully in Montreal, Canada and if free from SLS and silicone.
 It's both good for you and for your hair.

-You can also shop for natural and organic face moisturizes and if you live in Quebec, they even have refill options too.
-Some of their products do come in plastic packaging but its made from “recycled plastic collected from locations that lack solid waste management programs.”
+You can also shop for natural and organic face moisturizers and if you live in Quebec, they even have refill options too.
+Some of their products do come in plastic packaging but it's made from "recycled plastic collected from locations that lack solid waste management programs."
 I have reached out to ask about their sourcing and will update you.
 Use code THEECOHUB for 15% off. 💚

 I know and love this brand well.
 I have used at least 3 of their vegan shampoo bars.
 They have a HUGE range of cruelty-free options to choose from.
 Dry hair, oily hair, frizzy hair (me right now), coloured hair, fine hair, etc, there is a bar for you!